-Whether you have an actual hangover from over-indulging in summer rosé or are just zapped from late nights at work, the dry, red, breakout-ridden complexion that comes with bodily stress is something I like to call a skin hangover.
-Because skin is your largest (and most visible!) organ, any stress that you put your body through is bound to show on your face.
-Whenever I’m feeling rundown or have been spending a lot of time on airplanes, I rely on these five simple steps to bring my skin back to a healthy equilibrium.
+Whether you’re suffering from an actual hangover or simply zapped from late nights at work, the dry, red, breakout-ridden complexion that comes with bodily stress is something we refer to as a skin hangover.
+Because skin is the largest (and most visible) organ, any stress you put on the body is bound to show up on the outside.
+After a stressful week at work or a busy travel period, try these five skin rejuvenation tips to bring skin back to a healthy equilibrium.

-When your skin is stressed, its natural bacterial balance can suddenly get out of whack.
-Bad bacteria = bad breakouts, so it’s important to help rebalance it as soon as possible.
-I reach for my TCA Multi-Acid Face Peel to help out.
-Gentle acids like salicylic help kill acne-causing bacteria and and dislodge clogged pores.
-Regular exfoliation with multi acid peels will prevent dryness, breakouts, and irritation.
-Plus, the peel helps your skin shed dead cells, leaving you with a brighter, healthier look.
+When you’re stressed, your skin’s natural bacterial balance can suddenly get out of whack.
+Bad bacteria can cause breakouts, so it’s important to help rebalance it as soon as possible.
+A peel like our TCA Multi-Acid Face Peel can help.
+Gentle acids like lactic and glycolic help deter acne-causing bacteria and rebalance skin’s optimal pH.
+Good bacteria thrive when skin’s pH is on point, preventing dryness, breakouts, and irritation.
+Plus, the peel helps dissolve dead cells, leaving the skin brighter and healthier.

 Flush it Out

-What’s your first instinct when you wake up with a hangover?
-That’s right—reach for the water.
-Your skin needs a dose of hydration, too.
-While you should absolutely guzzle some H2O to replenish from the inside out, you should also flush your skin externally.
-To saturate your skin with moisture, steam it!
-This is a technique we use in facials to help soften the skin, melt sebum, and infuse the complexion with moisture.
-If you don’t have a steamer, gently simmer some water on the stove and then transfer it to a heat-safe bowl.
+As with any hangover, skin needs a big dose of hydration when stressed and rundown.
+While drinking extra water can help rebalance your body, it is also important to flush skin externally.
+To saturate skin with moisture, steam it!
+This is a technique used in facials to help soften the skin, melt sebum, and infuse the complexion with moisture.
+A professional-grade steamer is ideal, but this effect can also be accomplished by gently simmering some water on the stove and then transferring it to a heat-safe bowl.
 Drape a dishtowel over your head and place your face over the steaming bowl for a minute or two.
 Be careful not to get too close—the steam should feel warm but not super-hot.
-After steaming, immediately apply my HA Hydrating Serum to prevent trans-epidermal water loss and add additional moisture.
+After steaming, immediately apply HA Hydrating Serum to prevent trans-epidermal water loss and seal in moisture.

 Double Your Serum

-Your serums are precious, but if there’s any time when you should do double duty, it’s during a skin hangover.
-I especially recommend a hydrating serum and one with growth factors like my EGF Activating Serum.
-Simply apply a normal dose, and then apply another light layer.
+Your serums are precious, but if there’s any time to do double duty, it’s during a skin hangover.
+We especially recommend a hydrating serum with growth factors like our EGF Activating Serum.
+The growth factors will help your skin repair any stress-related damage.
+Simply apply a normal dose, let it absorb completely (1-2 minutes), and then apply another light layer.
 In some cases, more really is more.

 Get the Blood Flowing